angelozerr/lsp4xml-extensions-maven/README.md

 # lsp4xml-extensions-maven

-This project is a LSP4XML Extension for Maven.
+This project is an Eclipse LemMinX (XML Language Server) Extension for Maven.
 It provides :

 - completion for:
   - dependency/scope (test, provided, runtime, etc)